 You want to avoid cat food heavy in carbohydrates, including wheat and corn.
 These ingredients are often called “fillers” because cats don’t need them in their diet.
 These fillers often make cats overweight or allergic to their food.

 A healthy alternative to traditional cat chow is wet food.
-Canned food has less carbohydrates.
+Canned food has fewer carbohydrates.
 Instead, it contains over 70% water.
 Wet food is a great way to give your cat the liquids they need to ensure they don’t become dehydrated.

 Children & Other Pets